-Rome defeats Carthage at the battle of the Egadi Islands near Sicily, concluding its victory in the first Punic War and establishing its dominance across the western Mediterranean.
+Rome defeats Carthage at the battle of the Egadi Islands near Sicily, concluding its victory in the first of the Punic Wars and establishing its dominance across the western Mediterranean.
 Over the following three centuries, Greece, north Africa, Spain, Gaul, Egypt and Britain are subjugated, becoming Roman provinces.

 Ying Zheng, the king of Qin, completes his conquest of competing states, creating a Chinese state that effectively continues to this day, and takes a new title, Qin Shihuangdi: ‘Divine August Emperor of Qin’ – the First Emperor.
 After his death in 210 BC, his tomb is guarded by an army of some 8,000 terracotta warriors.

 2 September 31 BC